September 24-27, 2025

 Present your research at the RRM Congress

-2025 Abstract submission is now open!
-Present your research in our research poster sessions.
+With 40 abstracts now acceptepted for presentation we are excited to welcome you to Zagreb to present your research.
+Missed the deadline?
+We will be opening submissions for the 2026 Congress in the late Fall.
 Top abstracts will also be invited to introduce their research as a 5-minute oral presentation during the proceedings of the main conference.

-With the launch of the Journal of Restorative Reproductive Medicine earlier this year, we are excited to see the diverse range of research projects in development!
+With the launch of the Journal of Restorative Reproductive Medicine earlier this year, we were excited to see the diverse range of research projects in development!

 Sponsor or Exhibit at the Congress